-- 1. The primary treaties and other international agreements in force relating to radio communication and to which the United States is a party are as follows: - 2.
+- 1. The primary treaties and other international agreements in force relating to radio communication and to which the United States (U.S.) is a party are as follows: - 2.
 The International Telecommunication Convention was signed at Nairobi on November 6, 1982.
-The United States deposited its instrument of ratification on January 7, 1986. - 3.
-The Radio Regulations annexed to the International Telecommunication Convention were signed at Geneva on December 6, 1979 and entered into force with respect to the United States on January 1, 1982. - 4.
-The United States-Canada Agreement relating to the Coordination and Use of Radio Frequencies Above 30 Megacycles per Second was effected by an exchange of notes at Ottawa on October 24, 1962.
-A revision to the Technical Annex to the Agreement, made in October 1964 at Washington, was effected by an exchange of notes signed by the United States on June 16, 1965 and by Canada on June 24, 1965.
+The U.S. deposited its instrument of ratification on January 7, 1986. - 3.
+The Radio Regulations annexed to the International Telecommunication Convention were signed at Geneva on December 6, 1979 and entered into force with respect to the U.S. on January 1, 1982. - 4.
+The U.S.-Canada Agreement relating to the Coordination and Use of Radio Frequencies Above 30 Megacycles per Second was affected by an exchange of notes at Ottawa on October 24, 1962.
+A revision to the Technical Annex to the Agreement, made in October 1964 in Washington, was affected by an exchange of notes signed by the U.S. on June 16, 1965 and by Canada on June 24, 1965.
 The revision entered into force on June 24, 1965.
-A revision to this Agreement to add Arrangement E (Arrangement the Department of Communications of Canada between Industry Canada and the National Telecommunications and Information Administration and the Federal Communications Commission of the United States concerning the use of the 406.1 to 430 MHz band in Canada-United States Border Areas) was effected by an exchange of notes signed by the United States on February 26, 1982 and Canada on April 7, 1982 and entered into force on April 7, 1982.
-Another revision to this Agreement to add Arrangement F (Arrangement Between the Department of Communications of Canada and the Federal Communications Commission of the United States Concerning the Use of the Band 806-890 MHz along the Canada-United States Border) was effected by an exchange of notes signed by Canada on November 2, 1993 and by the United States on January 4, 1994 and entered into force on January 4, 1994.
-An additional revision to this Agreement to add Arrangement G (Sharing Arrangement Between the Department of Industry of Canada and the Federal Communications Commission of the United States of America Concerning the Use of the Frequency Bands 764 to 776 MHz and 794 to 806 MHz by the Land Mobile Service along the Canada-United States Border) was effected by an exchange of notes signed by Canada on June 15, 2005 and by the United States on June 20, 2005 and entered into force on June 20, 2005. - 5.
+A revision to this Agreement to add Arrangement E (Arrangement of the Department of Communications of Canada between Industry Canada and the National Telecommunications and Information Administration and the Federal Communications Commission of the U.S. concerning the use of the 406.1 to 430 MHz band in Canada-United States Border Areas) was effected by an exchange of notes signed by the U.S. on February 26, 1982 and Canada on April 7, 1982 and became effective on April 7, 1982.
+Another revision to this Agreement to add Arrangement F (Arrangement Between the Department of Communications of Canada and the Federal Communications Commission of the U.S. Concerning the Use of the Band 806-890 MHz along the Canada- U.S. Border) was affected by an exchange of notes signed by Canada on November 2, 1993 and by the U.S. on January 4, 1994 and became effective on January 4, 1994.
+An additional revision to this Agreement to add Arrangement G (Sharing Arrangement Between the Department of Industry of Canada and the Federal Communications Commission of the United States of America Concerning the Use of the Frequency Bands 764 to 776 MHz and 794 to 806 MHz by the Land Mobile Service along the Canada-United States Border) was affected by an exchange of notes signed by Canada on June 15, 2005 and by the U.S. on June 20, 2005 and became effective on June 20, 2005. - 5.
 Inquiries concerning the purchase of copies of the International Telecommunication Union (ITU) Constitution and Convention, the Radio Regulations, and the partial revisions thereto, should be sent to the Sales and Marketing Division, International Telecommunication Union, Place des Nations, CH-1211 Geneva 20, Switzerland.
 Inquiries concerning the substance of the publications should be addressed either to the Office of International Communications and Information Policy, Department of State, or to the Assistant Secretary of Commerce for Communications and Information. - 6.
 Inquiries concerning copies of the U.S.-Canada Agreement should refer to "Treaties and Other International Acts Series 5205 and 5833" and should be sent to the Superintendent of Documents, U.S. Government Printing Office, Washington, DC.